byu5/InstacartWarehouse/README.md

 - Map of the optimal warehouses locations

 ## Get Started
-+ You will need to install folium using !pip install folium.
++ You will need to install folium module using !pip install folium.

 + You will also need latitude and longtitude of high schools and volumne to run the program.